Emily Dickinson Lexicon

 haunt (-ed), verbal adj. [see haunt, v.] (webplay: houses, specter).

-Visited by spirits; frequented by apparitions.
+Ghostly; mysterious; visited by spirits; frequented by apparitions.

-have (had, had'nt, had'st, hadst, has, has'nt, hast, hath, hav'nt), v.
+have (had, had'nt, had'st, hadst, has, has'nt, hast, hath, hav'nt), v1.
 [OE habban; lexical or principal verb.] (webplay: away, befall, belong, fall, happen, obligation, possess, power, rather, snatch, take).

 - Eat; drink; imbibe.

-- Be subservient to; be subordinate to.
+- Be subject to; be subservient to; be subordinate to; [fig.] adore; honor; attend to; listen to.

 - Gain; obtain; procure; receive into possession.

-- Win; pass; gain superiority.
+- Win; pass; gain superiority over.

 - Phrase. “have done”: cease; desist; make an end.

-- Phrase. “had as lief”: would prefer; expression of comparative desirability.
+- Phrase. “had as lief”: would prefer; desire in contrast that.

-- Phrase. “have part”: share in; retain a portion.
+- Phrase. “have no part”: do not share; retain no portion.

 haven (-s), n.
 [OE hæfen.]

-Asylum, shelter, place of safety.
+Asylum; shelter; place of safety.

 havoc, n.
 [OFr havot.]